Why Vikings must be considered favorite to win NFC North over Lions, Packers

 The Minnesota Vikings have been labeled as one of the top surprises throughout the 2024 NFL season.
-They faced a daunting schedule at the start of the year and it appeared that this was a team in transition that had a very good chance at losing four of its first five games.
+They faced a daunting schedule at the start of the year, and it appeared that this was a team in transition that had a very good chance of losing four of its first five games.

 While they would drop back-to-back games to the Detroit Lions and Los Angeles Rams, they would respond with a six-game winning streak that has left them with an 11-2 record.
 They are right on the heels of the Lions (12-1) and have a 2-game lead on the Packers (9-4).